-The same holds true when choosing the best implant for knee replacement in Thailand – specialists may have differing opinions.
+The same holds true when choosing the best implant for total knee replacement in Thailand – specialists may have differing opinions.
 This is why a comprehensive evaluation of several criteria beforehand is recommended.
-After all, the features of prosthetic implants play a pivotal role in the success of knee replacement surgery in Thailand or anywhere else in the world.
+After all, the features of prosthetic implants play a pivotal role in the success of total knee replacement surgery in Thailand or anywhere else in the world.

 The traits of an ideal knee replacement implant are as follows:

 - Addresses the physical needs and medical conditions of the patient

 - Facilitates normal activities and movements throughout the lifetime

 - Has a long-term usage track record of at least 5 years

 - Can be used comfortably by the surgeon because of their past experience with the particular implant

 Total knee replacement surgery in Thailand can cover most of these implants or prostheses.
 If you need more information about a particular implant, it is best to consult your surgeon.